iluwatar/java-design-patterns/composite-view/README.md

   - Enterprise patterns
   - Object composition
   - Presentation
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Composite View Design Pattern

 The primary goal of the Composite View design pattern is to compose objects into tree structures to represent part-whole hierarchies.
-This allows clients to treat individual objects and compositions of objects uniformly, simplifying the management of complex structures.
+This allows clients to treat individual objects and compositions of objects uniformly, simplifying the management of complex hierarchical views.

 ## Detailed Explanation of Composite View Pattern with Real-World Examples